SUSTAINABLE TRAVEL TO MADAGASCAR

 - Respect for human rights, culture and environment

-After the 2 FTT certification for the lodges, Boogie Pilgrim was FTT approved as Tour Operator.
-The approbation label means that Boogie Pilgrim is now allowed to sell FTT certified travel to Madagascar.
+After the 2 FTT certification for the lodges, Boogie Pilgrim was FTT approved as Tour Operator for 3 years (2015-2018).
+The approbation label means that Boogie Pilgrim was allowed to sell FTT certified travel to Madagascar.

 Boogie Pilgrim has successfully passed the 4 audits concerning :